Color Wheel

 Analogous Scheme

 The analogous color scheme consists of colors that sit close together on the color wheel.
-Likee blue and purple and the hues between.
+Like blue and purple and the hues between, such as blue green and blue violet.

 Monochrome Scheme